billdeitrick/billdeitrick.github.io/_citn2019/talk/outline.md

       1. We want the experience across platforms to be as "self-service" as possible--we push apps and settings that are needed by all, users can install what they need themselves (without having local admin unless required by their role)
       1. We wanted to make sure our users have first available-anywhere productivity available.
 VPN provided this in the past, but there's nothing about the UX I would call "first class".
 If we don't provide this, our users will go and get it elsewhere (and take our data with them).
 We have the policy in place, but want it to be an easy one to enforce.
       1. The bottom line: in terms of device management, we want to manage Windows devices more like they're Chromebooks.
 I think it's clear that, this is ultimately Microsoft's target with Modern managment, and we've found ourselves reaching for Chromebooks as a default less and less becuase of the positive experience with Windows 10 and modern management.
-   1. 👉Most future proof solution
+   1. 👉More forward-looking solution
-      1. All the momentum is with the cloud products at this point; with constant enhancements and licensing changes, it's clear that Microsoft sees their cloud offerings as the path forward for the majority of organizations
+      1. All the momentum is with the cloud products at this point; with constant enhancements and licensing changes, it's clear that Microsoft sees their cloud offerings as the path forward for the majority of organizations (especially ones of our size)
 1. 👉M365: Two Minute Overview
    1. Microsoft 365 is basically the license that gets you access to all of the Modern Microsoft Management services.
 We'll talk about the major components here in turn.
    1. Most of you are already familiar with MS NPO offerings, so I won't spend a lot of time here; check out the talk notes for links that will get you started with NPO